 26. Whipped cream

-This is another keto dessert where it’s effortless to make the substitution.
+This is another recipe where the keto substitution is effortless.
 I use the classic whipped cream ratios, but replace the sugar with stevia.
 This chocolate whipped cream, made with cocoa powder and stevia, is also excellent.

 Fudge is amazing, and making a keto version is easy, especially if you use a powdered sweetener.

-But even if you’re like me and you’d rather use stevia (or just sweeten it with extra dark chocolate), it works, and it’s one of the easiest keto desserts you can make.
+But even if you're like me and you'd rather use stevia (or just sweeten it with extra dark chocolate), it works, and it's one of the easiest keto treats you can make.

 27. Peanut butter fudge